 In theory, this should mean pre-existing conditions shouldn’t impact your right to compensation following an accident.
 But in reality, it’s not always that straightforward.

 Insurance companies are businesses; like all businesses, they’re trying to minimize costs.
 Sometimes, they might argue that your injury resulted from a pre-existing condition rather than the accident.
 And in those cases, they might attempt to deny your claim or reduce the amount they have to pay.
 But remember, just because an insurance company says something doesn’t mean it’s the final word.

 How to Prove Your Injury Wasn’t a Pre-Existing Condition

 If your claim gets denied due to a pre-existing condition, it might feel like you’ve hit a brick wall.
 But don’t worry; you can take steps to challenge the insurance company’s decision.
-It starts with proving that your injury wasn’t caused by a pre-existing condition but is, instead, a result of the accident.
+It begins by demonstrating that a pre-existing condition did not cause your injury but is a result of the accident.
 Here’s how you can do that:

 - Medical Records: Your medical records are your most powerful tool to push back against an insurance company’s ruling.
 These records can show the state of your health before and after the accident.
 If your records indicate that your condition worsened significantly after the accident, they can serve as strong evidence that the injury resulted from the accident, not the pre-existing condition.

-- Doctor’s Opinion: A doctor or medical expert can provide an professional opinion on whether the accident could have caused or aggravated your injury.
+- Doctor’s Opinion: A doctor or medical expert can provide a professional opinion on whether the accident could have caused or aggravated your injury.

 - Accident Reports: If there were witnesses to your accident or if there’s a police report, these can also help establish the cause of your injury.
 If the reports indicate you were injured in the accident, this can support your claim.